cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 **Metacognitive Capacity Development in Psychotherapy**

 * Not every metacognitive capacity will be available to all patients in treatment due to varying developmental levels and structural foundations for cognitive and metacognitive functioning.
-* Individualized approach: apply methods based on patient's problematic deficits.
+* **Individualized approach**: apply methods based on patient's problematic deficits.
 	+ Limited ability to take perspectives other than one's own: perspective-widening methods.
 	+ Poor mental organization: methods for increasing mental organization, such as the anchor scale.
 * As patients progress and show fewer metacognitive deficits, introduce methods for later stages of cognitive development and higher metacognitive capacities.
-* Collaborative approach: methods for cultivating metacognitive functioning are collaborative in nature.
+* **Collaborative approach**: methods for cultivating metacognitive functioning are collaborative in nature.
-* Next chapter focus: direct methods for enhancing collaborative capacity.
+* **Next chapter focus**: direct methods for enhancing collaborative capacity.
 * Benefit for patients with attachment and personality disorders due to impaired collaborative skills.
 * Contributes to efficient and stable treatment outcomes.

-### CHAPTER 10 The Third Pillar Fostering Collaborative Capacity and Behavior
+## Chapter 10 The Third Pillar Fostering Collaborative Capacity and Behavior

 **Chapter 10: The Third Pillar - Fostering Collaborative Capacity and Behavior**